alejandro-leon/sqs1/source/Readme.txt

 SQS version 0.1.9

-The Sales Quotig System is an application to aid in the creation of saless quotes.
+The Sales Quotig System is an application that aids in the creation of saless quotes.

 Quick Guide